needsupport/ios-weather-dashboard/README.md

 - Xcode 14.0+
 - iOS 15.0+ (iOS 16.0+ recommended for all features)
 - Swift 5.7+
-- An API key from OpenWeather (for live data)
+- An API key from OpenWeather (for international data)

 ### Configuration